not asking for advice

 Attitude

-1. Enacting rules for improved behaviour without a profound and substantive implementation of a modern, progressive cultural transformation is like pouring water into a leaky bucket.
+1. Imposing rules for improved behaviour without a profound and substantive implementation of a modern, progressive cultural transformation is like pouring water into a leaky bucket.

 2. It takes an exceptionally strongly confident ego to enable one to relinquish one's ego (when appropriate, which means much more often than usually evidenced)